Bangkok to Chiang Mai Itinerary

 - Take a ferry across the river and walk to Wat Pho.

 - Explore Wat Po (also spelled Wat Pho), marvel at the Reclining Buddha, and get a massage at the Wat Po Thai Traditional Medical and Massage School (located on the temple grounds).
-This gets our vote for best massage in Thailand.
+This gets our vote for the best massage in Thailand.

 - Get dinner at Thip Samai Restaurant on Maha Chai Road.
 They’re known for having the best pad thai in Bangkok.
 We walked to the restaurant because we were so caught up in watching a memorial procession and the various flower markets on Chakphet Road.
 But, if your feet are sore, grab a taxi.

 Floating Market and China Town

 - Ride a longtail boat along the Klong Bangkok Yai canal from the market to China Town.
 The canal itself is lined with stilt houses, people fishing, temples, and lush greenery

 - Explore China Town.
 Eat street food.